addddisonnnn/ATACseq-and-Differential-Chromatin-Accessibility-Analysis-Pipeline/README.md

 Implementing a bioinformatics pipeline and an analysis on a publication focused on chromatin accessiblity as assayed by ATACseq.

 ## Project Overview

+### Understanding HDAC1's Role in Dendritic Cell Development and Cancer Immunity
+Dendritic Cells (DCs) are the immune system's 'conductors', they conduct immune cells, such as T cells, what to attack.
+The paper discovered how a protein called HDAC1 can act as a 'volume control' for these DCs conductors, and when HDAC1 is removed, suprisingly, the immune system gets better at fighting tumors.

+### ATAC-Seq
 ATAC-Seq which stands for Assay for Transposase-Accessible Chromatin with high-throughput sequencing is an established technique for identifying regions of open and closed chromatin via a transposase enzyme, called Tn5.
 This enzyme inserts sequencing adapters into accessible spots and creates a library of tagged genomic regions/fragments.
 Finally, these are amplified and sequenced.

 ## Prerequisites